When I met my wife, the only property I had was my tribal mark —Sanyeri - Nigeria Today

 When I met my wife, the only property I had was my tribal mark —Sanyeri

-Popular actor, Olaniyi Afonja, aka Sanyeri and his wife of 10 years, Omolara, tell TOFARATI IGE about their marital experience Can you recall how you met you wife?
-Sanyeri: I met her in 2004 when I want to screen my movie, Okan Emi, at the National Theatre in Iganmu, Lagos.
-She came there to have …
+In an interview with Punch, popular Nollywood actor, Olaniyi Afonja a.k.a Sanyeri, talked about his wife of 10 years and how they met.
+Sanyeri said: ” Imet her in 2004 when I want to screen my movie, Okan Emi, at the National Theatre in Iganmu, Lagos.
+She came there to have a good time.
+I …

 The post When I met my wife, the only property I had was my tribal mark —Sanyeri appeared first on INFORMATION NIGERIA.